GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-38

 > The music is being played at a church in Germany, and, well, it really lives up to its name.
-Since it started, there have been just 11 chord changes and the next one isn’t scheduled until July 2012.
+Since it started, there have been just 11 chord changes and the next one isn't scheduled until July 2012.

 ### DD-39

 > Dozens of white rabbits were apparently dumped along the side of the road Sunday night.
 More than 60 bunnies were scattered on the shoulder.

+### DD-40

+> There’s a wonderful line I came across: If you’ve always done…or, If you always do what you’ve always done, you’ll always get what you’ve always got.
+It’s a brilliant line.